SignCodingDwarf/BashUtils/README.md

 ### Parsing

-A set of functions used to parse file contents
+A set of functions used to parse file contents.

 ### Printing

-A set of functions to display information and logs
+A set of functions to display information and logs.

 ### Testing

 A set of functions used to perform tests in bash.

+### Updating

+A set of functions used to alter variable content.

 ### Running tests on the library